For more than half a century, Dr Luc Hoffmann was a champion for the conservation of nature

 Became Vice President of the Wildfowl Trust UK and Honorary Life Fellow in 1983.

 Board Member of WWF France and a member of its Scientific Committee.
 He was President of WWF France from 1996 to December 2000, and then served as Honorary President.

 Chairman of the Conservation Committee of WWF International, and from 1984 to 1990 he was also a member of the Executive Committee of the International Council for Bird Preservation (ICBP), now called Birdlife International.

 Created Fondation Internationale du Banc d’Arguin (FIBA), whose mission is to strengthen the Banc d’Arguin in Mauritania, the largest marine coastal park in Africa.
-He was President of the FIBA until 2001, and is now President Emeritus.
-In 2002, the FIBA created the Programme Régional Côtier Marin (PRCM) for West Africa.
+He was President of FIBA until 2001, and later, President Emeritus.
+In 2002, FIBA created the Programme Régional Côtier Marin (PRCM) for West Africa.

-Created MAVA foundation for the protection of nature and became Chairman of its Board.
+Created the MAVA foundation for the protection of nature and became Chairman of its Board.

 The Luc Hoffmann chair in field ornithology at the Edward Grey Institute at Oxford University was established.

-Wetlands International instituted the Luc Hoffmann Medal for Excellence in Wetland Science and Conservation.
+Wetlands International created the Luc Hoffmann Medal for Excellence in Wetland Science and Conservation.

 Fellow of the American Association for the Advancement of Science